xbeat/Machine-Learning/README.md

 Introduction to MLE and EM

 Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM) are two fundamental techniques in statistical modeling and machine learning.
 While they share some similarities, they are used in different scenarios and have distinct characteristics.
 This slideshow will explore the differences between MLE and EM, their applications, and provide practical examples.

+## Simulating the Monty Hall Problem in Python

+The Monty Hall Problem in Machine Learning

+The Monty Hall problem, a classic probability puzzle, has intriguing applications in machine learning.
+This slideshow explores how we can use Python to simulate and analyze this problem, demonstrating its relevance to decision-making algorithms and reinforcement learning.

 ## Introducing Geometric Hypergraph Neural Networks in Python